donalshijan/Database-Indexing/ReadMe.md

 Everytime we restart the program after gracefully terminating in previous run, if we intend to rebuild and continue with the index where we left of, we pass in the same data file and index file that we did before, obviously they would have been populated to reflect all data storage that happened until before exiting and the state of the Index, In which case,   Data file in the case of both Hash and BTree Index holds the data, index file in the case of hash index will maintain a copy of the hashmap as it was before exiting, whereas the index file in the case of BTree index will contain the entire BTreeIndex including entries form internal nodes, leaf nodes and index files pointed to by leaf nodes, encoded and stored into one single file.

-If we wish to build a new index instead of re constructing and continuing with a previously built and used index, create a new data file and index file and pass them as the parameter.
+If we wish to build a new index instead of reconstructing and continuing with a previously built and used index, create a new data file and index file and pass them as the parameter.

 We don't pass anything directly, all files which we need, their path is supposed to be exposed in the .env file, the program will fetch the file at the file path associated with that environment variable.